 5 International investing involves a greater degree of risk and increased volatility that is heightened when investing in emerging or frontier markets.
 Foreign securities can be subject to greater risks than U.S. investments, including currency fluctuations, less liquid trading markets, greater price volatility, political and economic instability, less publicly available information, and changes in tax or currency laws or monetary policy.
 The risks of investing in emerging-market countries are greater than the risks generally associated with foreign investments.
 Frontier market countries generally have smaller economies and even less developed capital markets or legal and political systems than traditional emerging market countries.
 As a result, the risks of investing in emerging market countries are magnified in frontier market countries.
 Fixed income investments are subject to credit and interest-rate risk.
 Credit risk refers to the ability of an issuer to make timely payments of interest and principal.
 Interest-rate risk refers to fluctuations in the value of a fixed-income security resulting from changes in the general level of interest rates.
 In a declining interest-rate environment, the portfolio may generate less income.
 In a rising interest-rate environment, bond prices fall.

-6 Financial Professional refers to Premier Wealth Advisors (PWA), Premier Relationship Advisors (PRA) and Financial Advisors (FA).
-PWA/PRAs primarily focus on a full suite of Premier products and services while FAs primarily focus on a full suite of Advance products and services.
-Both offer bank products through HSBC Bank (USA) N.A., investments and certain insurance products, including annuities, through HSBC Securities (USA) Inc. and traditional insurance products through HSBC Insurance Agency (USA) Inc.
+6 Financial professional refers to Premier Wealth Advisors (PWA), and Premier Relationship Advisors (PRA).
+PWA/PRAs focus on a full suite of Premier and Advance products and services.
+Both offer bank products through HSBC Bank USA, N.A., investments and certain insurance products, including annuities, through HSBC Securities (USA) Inc. and traditional insurance products through HSBC Insurance Agency (USA) Inc.

 7 HSBC Global Funds Approvals & Research team is a research and asset management capability utilized by certain HSBC companies in various regions around the world.
 In the U.S. the company offering these capabilities is HSBC Global Asset Management (USA) Inc.